 2. Generate a website structure – 2 weeks

-Once we understand about your business and your business goals, we look at the structure of the ideal site and which pages should exist.
+Once we understand your business and your business goals, we look at the structure of the ideal site and which pages should exist.

 These will be explained on videos, and we will make changes based on feedback.